QbertMF/TeoDungeon/readme.md

 - npm run ios # requires an iOS device or macOS for access to an iOS simulator
 - npm run web

+# ToDo
+## Z fighting
+because we draw double sided walls on same location for adjacent sectors.
+Signle sided polygons would be better.

+## character movement

+## Map editor

+## switch map modes
+use a mode to display walls and portals only